|Nutrition Facts (per serving)|

 - Make It Ahead: In a large bowl, combine the ham, rice, broccoli, soup, cheese, onion, sour cream, and pepper.
 Add salt, as needed.
 Spoon into the baking dish.
 Cover the baking dish and refrigerate for up to 24 hours.
 The next day, take the casserole out of the refrigerator about 30 minutes before you plan to bake.
 Toss the breadcrumbs with the melted butter and sprinkle them over the casserole.
 Bake the casserole in the preheated oven as directed.
 It might take a bit longer if it is still quite cold.
 To ensure it is done, check the temperature with an instant-read thermometer.
 It should register at least 165 F in the center.

 - Turn your stale, day-old bread into breadcrumbs.
 Tear the bread into pieces and toss it into the food processor.
 Process until the crumbs are coarse or fine, as desired.
 Put the breadcrumbs in freezer bags and squeeze out as much air as possible.
-Freeze them for up to 3 months.
+Freeze them for up to three months.
 You'll have breadcrumbs on hand any time you need them for casserole toppings, meatballs, and meatloaf.

 - Lower the carbs in this dish by swapping out the rice with riced cauliflower.
 Process the fresh cauliflower florets in a food processor or shred it with a grater until the grains resemble grains of rice.
 Steam the cauliflower rice for about 5 minutes, or until tender.